julienGautier77/princeton/README.md

 # princeton

-princeton camera control is an user interface lto control ropper scientifics camera (PIXIX,MTE)
+princeton camera control is an user interface lto control ropper scientifics camera (PIXIS,MTE)

 It can make plot profile and data measurements  analysis